SagarKurada/NEWSense-news-recommendation-system-using-twitter/README.md

 Based on user’s tweets we can know user’s interests and can recommend personalized news articles which user would share on Twitter.
 This can increase news articles and news service’s popularity.

 ## Fetch twitter data for users:
-As a first step, the engine identifies readers with similar news interests based on their behavior of retweeting articles posted on Twitter. **Tweepy** is used to scrape the twitter.
+As a first step, the engine identifies readers with similar news interests based on their behavior of retweeting articles posted on Twitter. **Tweepy** is used to scrape the twitter

 The flow is as follows:
   1. Fetch users who retweet given News handle's tweets - New York Times, Washington Post and Wall Street Journal.
 We identify them as  active news readers.